-When trying Korean food while in South Korea, why not go to the region where they make it the best.
+When trying Korean food while in South Korea, why not go to the region where they make it the best?
 The diversity of food in Korea is what attracts so many tourists to visit South Korea.
-However, many might not know where to go to find the best of the best.
-South Korea is not a large country so you can make a day trip to many of these regions to try the Korean food they are known for.
-Therefore we have gathered the 10 best Korean regional cuisines to try when visiting Korea.
+However, many might not know where to find the best of the best.
+South Korea is not a large country, so you can make a day trip to many of these regions to try the Korean food they are known for.
+Therefore we have gathered the ten best Korean regional cuisines to try when visiting Korea.

 Jeonju – Bibimbap